New research reveals back pain trends in the South East of England

 Clare Metcalfe from Beckenham and Bromley Chiropractic Clinic provides five top tips to get people in the South East of England moving and to prevent back or neck pain:

-2. Stay active:Physical activity can be beneficial for managing back pain, as a stronger body can cope better with the demands you make of it, however it’s important that if this is of a moderate to high intensity that you warm up and down properly to get your body ready to move!
+- Stay active:Physical activity can be beneficial for managing back pain, as a stronger body can cope better with the demands you make of it, however it’s important that if this is of a moderate to high intensity that you warm up and down properly to get your body ready to move!
 If a previous injury is causing you pain, adapt your exercise or seek some advice.
-Activities such as swimming, walking or yoga can be less demanding on your body while keeping you mobile!
+Activities such as swimming, walking or yoga can be less demanding on your body while keeping you mobile and helping with dehydration and injury prevention.

-4. Carry with care: While maintaining a strong body can help to prevent injuries, lifting and carrying in a safe way can help to prevent the leading cause of back and neck pain in the South East.
+- Carry with care: While maintaining a strong body can help to prevent injuries, lifting and carrying in a safe way can help to prevent the leading cause of back and neck pain in the South East.
 Just as an athlete has to train to lift heavier weights, we should all only attempt to lift objects that we are able to without too much strain.
-If an item is particularly heavy then try to make use of available equipment which can help to take the load off your back, or reduce the load to smaller more manageable chunks.
+If an item is particularly heavy then try to make use of available equipment which can help to take the load off your back or reduce the load to smaller more manageable chunks.
+Simple precautions like this can make a difference and prevent frequent trips for a first chiropractic visit.

 You can follow the BCA on Twitter @ChiropracticUK